Unification of Nepal: Nuwakot

-Invasion of Tanahun
+Tanahun

 While Prithvi Narayan Shah was occupied with Nuwakot, Tanahun, a small kingdom to the west, took advantage of the king's absence to invade the Gorkha kingdom.
 Tanahun troops crossed the Chepe river and captured Sirhanchowk.
 But reinforcements from both Nuwakot and Gorkha managed to rout the invaders and considerably weaken Lamjung.

 Prithvi Narayan Shah wanted to use the occasion to invade Tanahun and annex it.
 However, he was advised against an open attack as King Tribikram Sen of Tanahun was an old friend of his father's.
 Prithvi Narayan Shah thus invited Tribikram Sen to the banks of the Trishuli river on the pretext of a friendly visit and then took him into custody.
 Tribikram Sen was imprisoned in Nuwakot and Tanahun was officially annexed to the burgeoning Gorkha Empire.

-Invasion of Makwanpur and Hariharpur
+Makwanpur and Hariharpur

 As part of his goal of taking the Kathmandu Valley, Prithvi Narayan had planned to first conquer all of the kingdoms and principalities surrounding the Kathmandu Valley.

 Sensing danger, King Digbardhan Sen and his minister Kanak Singh Baniya of Makwanpur sent their families to safer grounds before they were encircled by the Gorkhalis, who launched an attack on 17 August 1762.
 The battle lasted for around eight hours and while Makwanpur was annexed, King Digbardhan and Kanak Singh escaped to Hariharpur Gadhi.

 After occupying the Makwanpur, the Gorkhali forces planned to take Hariharpur Gadhi, a strategic fort on a mountain ridge of the Mahabharat range, also south of Kathmandu.
 It controlled another route to the Kathmandu valley.
 On 4 October 1762, the Gorkhalis launched Hariharpur.
 The soldiers there fought valiantly against the Gorkha forces, but were ultimately forced to vacate the fort.
 About 500 soldiers from Hariharpur died in the battle.

 Digbardhan Sen sought the help of Mir Qasim, the Nawab of Bengal, to help defend against the Gorkhalis.
 Mir Qasim, sought to gain loot and plunder from the invasion, as he was using lavish gifts to get on the East India Company's good side.
-In December 1762, he sent around 3,500 troops under Gurgin Khan, an Armenian man named Gregory who had helped train Mir Qasim's army, to launch an attack on Makwanpur, which had only recently been captured by the Gorkhalis.
+In December 1762, he sent around 3,500 troops under Gurgin Khan (also known as Khoja Gregory), an Armenian man who had helped train Mir Qasim's army, to launch an attack on Makwanpur, which had only recently been captured by the Gorkhalis.

 Mir Qasim's forces arrived in Makwanpur in January 1763 and launched an attack on Dadhuwa Gadhi, one of three defensive positions the Gorkhalis had set up around Makwanpur fort.
 Gurgin Khan's 3,500 soldiers managed to capture Dadhuwa Gadhi from 400 or so Gorkha soldiers.
 On 21 January 1763, 3,300 of Gurgin Khan's soldiers launched an attack on Makwanpur palace.
 The Gorkhalis, under Prithvi Narayan's brother Nandu Shah, held off the invaders.
 Supplemented by reinforcements, the Gorkhalis counter-attacked Gurgin Khan in the dead of the night while his soldiers were asleep.
 The Gorkhalis managed to rout Gurgin Khan's forces, who retreated back to Bengal.